This examination assesses the candidate to develop in depth financial planning skills related to business.

 FCSI membership is full membership of the CISI, and denotes an outstanding commitment to achieving the highest levels of knowledge, skills and behaviour.
 It is awarded to those with a suitable combination of qualifications and experience.

-Independent, impartial, transparent, professional, highly qualified.
+Transparent, professional, highly qualified.

 Together we find out what your concerns are and how to create peace of mind and security for your financial future.